SK-Planet-WebTechTeam/planetG.js/README.md

 HTML5 Game Engine
 ========================

-This project contains the commercially-proven HTML5 game engine based on canvas and DOM/GPU for mobile devices (Android and iOS).
+This project contains the commercially-proven HTML5 game engine based on canvas and DOM/GPU specialized for mobile devices (Android and iOS).

 Even there are a number of open source HTML5 game engines out there, we're proud of our engine by differentiating it from others, which provides mobile-device optimized performance improvement techniques.